-Insert the cord through the middle of the next V ring along.
+Insert red plastic end of the cord through the middle of the next V-Ring along.

-Now insert the cord through the net and down through the next V-Ring.
+Now insert the red plastic end back through the net and down through the next V-Ring.
 Continue to do this until you have used up nearly all the cord then tie this end around a V-Ring.